Using genomics to improve food, fiber, fuel, and the environment

 HudsonAlpha part of team awarded five-year, $13 million grant to study potential biofuels With the help of a newly awarded Department of Energy (DOE) grant, HudsonAlpha researchers can now move one step closer to their goal of producing crops that can be used as fuel to create clean and sustainable energy for our planet.
 READ MORE

-The Plant Science & Sustainable Agriculture fund is part of the Scientific Advancement fund within the HudsonAlpha Foundation.
-The HudsonAlpha Foundation, a 501(c)(3) nonprofit organization, is the supporting entity for the HudsonAlpha Institute for Biotechnology.
+This gift supports The Center for Plant Science and Sustainable Agriculture fund, part of the Scientific Advancement Fund.
 Tax-deductible contributions to the foundation are for the sole purpose of advancing the mission of the HudsonAlpha Institute for Biotechnology.

 Tax identification #27-2320591